-Getting it right at the design stage can make all the difference between a product meeting expectations and failing to live up to the expectations of functionality or performance.
-This does not mean that the product is faulty – given that acceptance or rejection criteria cannot be established without standards on which to base those criteria.
+Getting it right at the design stage can make all the difference between a printed circuit board meeting expectations and failing to live up to the expectations of functionality or performance.
+This does not mean that the PCB is faulty – given that acceptance or rejection criteria cannot be established without standards on which to base those criteria.
 However, setting expectations is only one part of what we do.
 We see PCB design support not only as defining what we need, but also what we do with your design from receipt of data through to the finished product.

 NCAB´s quality assurance through standards